al-niessner/esp/tools/README.md

     where x, y, and z should be numbers like 1.2.3.
 Any value of x represents some backward compatibily with all other x of the same value.
 The value y usually indicates what new features have been added.
 Lastly, z is patching.
 1. run inter.sh to build the mausoleum: tools/inter.sh /proj/sdp/${USER}/R_x.y.z
 1. get the file /proj/sdp/${USER}/R_x.y.z.tgz (not the directory) to its caretaker

+### make_certs.sh

+Generate a pair of TLS certificates to use with EXCALIBUR.
+The operational pipeline will have to be restarted before your new certs can be used for restricted access functions.

+`make_certs.sh /proj/sdp/${USER}/certs`

 ### post2shelve.sh